Nikolai Getman: Other artistic activities

 In 1953, after his release, Getman worked as an artist in the House of Culture in Yagodnoe in Magadan Oblast.
 In 1956, he took part in an exhibition of the works of artists from Siberia and the Kolyma region and became a candidate for the USSR Union of Artists in 1957.
 In April 1963, he took part in the Second Congress of the USSR Artists' Union in Moscow, and in 1964 became a member of the USSR Artists' Union.
 He helped organize the Magadan Artists' Union and became director of the Magadan section of the Arts Foundation of the RSFSR from 1963 to 1966.
 In 1976, he moved from Magadan to Orel, where he had a studio in the local branch of the Russian Artists' Union.
 During this period he was also required to paint a number of portraits of political figures.

 He participated in several art exhibitions across the Soviet Union as well as in Germany, Bulgaria, Finland and The Netherlands.

-The artist's plea
+Purpose of his art

-Getman was quite clear about his goal: "Some may say that the Gulag is a forgotten part of history and that we do not need to be reminded.
+Getman was clear about his goal: "Some may say that the Gulag is a forgotten part of history and that we do not need to be reminded.
 But I have witnessed monstrous crimes.
 It is not too late to talk about them and reveal them.
 It is essential to do so.
 Some have expressed fear on seeing some of my paintings that I might end up in Kolyma again—this time for good.
 But the people must be reminded...of one of the harshest acts of political repression in the Soviet Union.
 My paintings may help achieve this."

 A book with his paintings was published by the Jamestown Foundation in 2001.